sm-azure/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### Model Documentation
+1. **Lines 322-332** - Find current lane of ego vehicle
+2. **Lines 350-410** - Identify location of other vechiles and predict future position in 1 sec.
+Code cleanup is required.
+There is also an emergency braking section to handle cases when other vehicles veer into the path of ego at close range.
+However, there is lot of scope of improvement from the prediction perspective to prevent this from hapenning.
+3. **Lines 413-430** - Decide on which lane to select or slow down to match speed if other lanes are blocked.
+Here there is bias for selecting the left lane when both lanes are open because of the if/else sequence.
+Ideally this should be based on the long range perception data to decide which lane is more suitable.
+4. **Lines 436-463** - Create the spline points, convert to car coordinates
+5. **Lines 465-488** - Decide on acceleration and final speed to compute the distance between points
+6. **Lines 490-502** - Convert to real world coordinates from car system

+### Final results

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).